Ayushk4/Ayushk4.github.io/_posts/2019-08-13-GSoC-Into-the-Final-Phase-Week-9-:-11.md

 At the end of the second phase, the BiLSTM-CNN-CRF model gave good F1 score on Named Entity Recognition (NER).
-With this done, I proceeded with the API for NER model.
+With this done, I proceeded with writing the API for Named Entity Tagging.

-Before jumping into writing the API, I looked at various other similar pre-trained Machine Learning models provided by [Metalhead](https://github.com/FluxML/Metalhead.jl) and [TextAnalysis](https://github.com/JuliaText/TextAnalysis.jl).
+Before jumping into writing the API, I looked at various other similar APIs provided by [Metalhead](https://github.com/FluxML/Metalhead.jl) and [TextAnalysis](https://github.com/JuliaText/TextAnalysis.jl).
-To manage the dependency of the API on model weights, after discussing with my mentors, [DataDeps](https://github.com/oxinabox/DataDeps.jl) was used since offered various advantages like handling download corruption, supporting re-download.
+As a part of the API, downloading of the model weights needed to be taken care of.
+After discussing this with my mentors, [DataDeps](https://github.com/oxinabox/DataDeps.jl) was used for this, since it offered various advantages like handling download corruption, supporting re-download etc.

-I switched the Average Perceptron Tagger of TextAnalysis to use `DataDeps` for downloading weights.
-And APIs were written for `Document` and `Corpus` types.
+I added `DataDeps` to the Average Perceptron Tagger for downloading weights.
+Noticing that it lacked APIs for `Document` and `Corpus` types, I also added these.
-I then proceeded to write the API supporting NER tagging over sentences as well as sequences of tokens.
+Then, I proceeded to write the API supporting NER tagging over sentences as well as sequences of tokens.
 The API was later added to support various `Document` and `Corpus` types as provided by the `TextAnalysis` package.

 After writing the API, I tested the NER API on various input and datasets, and the results were great.
-It seemed to give 0.926, 0.89 f1 scores on dev and test sets of `CoNLL-2003` [(link)](https://github.com/Ayushk4/NER.jl/blob/master/valid/CoNLL.ipynb).
-The tests on inputs from `Groningen Meaning Bank` 1.1.0 [(link)](https://github.com/Ayushk4/NER.jl/blob/master/valid/GMB.ipynb), gave an f1 of about 0.79.
+It gave 0.926, 0.89 f1 scores on dev and test sets of `CoNLL-2003` [(link)](https://github.com/Ayushk4/NER.jl/blob/master/valid/CoNLL.ipynb).
+The tests `Groningen Meaning Bank` 1.1.0 [(link)](https://github.com/Ayushk4/NER.jl/blob/master/valid/GMB.ipynb), gave an f1 of about 0.79.
 However, GMB Corpus, not being a gold standard one, had some ambiguities when compared to CoNLL.
-The results of `WikiGold` Corpus were decent with f1 of 0.712 [(link)](https://github.com/Ayushk4/NER.jl/blob/master/valid/WikiGold.ipynb).
+The results of `WikiGold` Corpus were decent with f1 of 0.712 [(link)](https://github.com/Ayushk4/NER.jl/blob/master/valid/WikiGold.ipynb), being much better than the ones by SpaCy or NLTK as per the results given in [this paper](https://www.aclweb.org/anthology/W16-2703).

 [@thebhatman](https://github.com/thebhatman) and I also tried out some input sentences against the API.
 The notebook is available [here](https://github.com/Ayushk4/NER.jl/blob/master/valid/Random_sentences_tryouts.ipynb).
-Here are some examples -
+Here are some examples of the API in action -

 ```julia
 julia> using TextAnalysis